Yusarina/Rinas-Video-Player-For-CVR/README.md

 - TextMeshPro - You can get this via Unity's package manager, it is free.
 We use a font from there.

-Version 0.1.1 Features: This version is not tested due to CVR servers being down, but should work.
+Version 0.1.1 Features:
 - Smaller and compact.
 - Play and pause button.
 - Mute buttons.
-- Volume control (Not tested).
+- Volume control.
-- Dark Screeen mode (Not Tested).
+- Dark Screeen mode.
-- Audio player only version (Not Tested).
+- Audio player only version.

+Known Issues:
+Volume control does not work, this may not work unto CVR allows more control on things.

 That's about it.